How to Solve Common Landlord-Tenant Issues

 However, there are times when the property damages could be avoided, but the tenants have caused issues by being careless.
 Intentional property damage can be very disappointing and annoying for landlords.

 It’s best to avoid such issues by taking action from the beginning.
 Inspect the property with professional help and get documentation that gives detailed information about the conditions of the property.
-When signing a lease include the cash for keys agreement.
+These San Diego property managers are suggesting that when signing a lease include the cash for keys agreement.
 You will have the law on your side and the tenants will be forced to care for the property and leave it in perfect condition.

 Often the property owners get complaints from the neighbors about the noise.
 If your tenants are too noisy and cause problems in the neighborhood, you might have to deal with the consequences.